bogosmer/UnitKit/README.md

 - MassUnitType
 - VolumeUnitType

-An instance of a unit is created using one of their 3 initializers that take a value and a type, or by using one of the convience methods in the extenstions mentioned below.
+An instance of a unit is created using one of their 3 initializers that take a value and a type, or by using one of the convenience methods in the extenstions mentioned below.

 For example: